Supply Chain Management

 Policy Related to Purchasing Activities

-In December 2020, Kyocera announced the "Declaration of Partnership Building" in order to build new partnerships by promoting collaboration, coexistence, and co-prosperity with supply chain suppliers and value-creating businesses.
+In December 2020, Kyocera announced our "Declaration of Partnership Building" in order to build new partnerships by promoting collaboration, coexistence, and co-prosperity with supply chain suppliers and value-creating businesses.

 Basic Policy on Purchasing